lolenlu/lite-solutions/readme.md

     docker-compose exec php php composer.phar install

+3. Activate backend in root directory:

+    node app.js

-3. To access the server go to the url:
+4. To access the server go to the url:

     http://localhost:32777/

-If everything is fine you'll see the Symfony welcome page.
+If everything is fine you'll see the INDEX page.

 TIP: To execute Symfony Console you can do it with
     docker-compose exec php bin/console `arguments`